Jointly Exchangeable Collective Risk Models: Interaction, Structure, and Limit Theorems: Abstract

 \section{Abstract}

 We introduce a framework for systemic risk modeling in insurance portfolios using jointly exchangeable arrays, extending classical collective risk models to account for interactions.
-We establish central limit theorems that asymptotically characterize total portfolio losses, providing a theoretical foundation for approximations in large portfolios and over long time horizons.
+Joint exchangeability is a more general probabilistic symmetric than de Finetti's exchangeability, characterized by the Aldous-Hoover-Kallenberg representation.
+We establish central limit theorems that asymptotically capture total portfolio losses, providing a theoretical foundation for approximations in large portfolios and over long time horizons.
 These approximations are validated through simulation-based numerical experiments.
 Additionally, we analyze the impact of dependence on portfolio loss distributions, with a particular focus on tail behavior.

 \textit{Keywords:} Central limit theorem; Collective risk model; Joint Exchangeability; Systemic risk; Contagion; Dependence; Insurance mathematics; Loss distributions